While some of the ingredients are solid additions, others have nootropic fans wondering why they’re included at all.

 Getting More For Less

-From my preferred supplement source, you can find replacements for the following:
+From several supplement sources, you can find replacements for the following:

 |Supplement||Serving Size||Cost per 100 Servings|